-The Eden Rural Infrastructure Fund was a one-off fund available for sustainable community projects in the rural areas of Eden (outside of Penrith).
+The Eden Rural Infrastructure Fund was a one-off fund in 2012 available for sustainable community projects in the rural areas of Eden (outside of Penrith).
 The minimum award was £10,000, the distribution of which was determined by community representatives on the Eden Community Partnership.

 Launch at Eden Community Conference

 The fund was launched at the Eden Community Conference, held on Saturday 26 November 2011 at Toppin Memorial Hall, Skelton.
 Over 70 community groups attended the event.
 Workshops were also held to help develop the criteria for projects, the formation of the Eden Community Partnership and also to generate ideas for possible projects.

 Eden Community Partnership

 The Eden Community Partnership was formed in January 2012 to oversee the Eden Rural Infrastructure Fund.
 It consists of a individuals from a broad cross section of Eden who all have a clear focus on helping communities bring their projects to fruition.

 The Rural Infrastructure Fund awarded £205,000 in total and the projects will be completed within two years of grants being awarded.
 The projects supported and grants awarded are shown in the table below.

 |Applicant ||Project title ||Aim of project ||Grant awarded |

 |Alston Moor Partnership ||A strong future for Alston Moor ||Improve the economic and environmental sustainability of Alston Moor, driving forward initiatives identified in the Alston Moor Community Plan || |